 3. Application of the SEV

-The Ministry of Municipal Affairs and Housing is committed to applying the purposes of the EBR when decisions that might significantly affect the environment need to be made in the Ministry, and as it develops acts, regulations and policies.
+The Ministry of Municipal Affairs and Housing is committed to applying the purposes of the EBR when making decisions that might significantly affect the environment, including as it develops acts, regulations and policies.
 The ministry will apply the following principles in making those decisions:

 The Ministry of Municipal Affairs and Housing, through the Building Code Act, 1992 and the Building Code, will support a regulatory system that enhances environmental integrity, resource conservation, and safe, accessible and energy efficient buildings.

 4. Integration with other considerations